k8y1b/Airbnb_data_city_classification/README.md

 suitable precision, and with appropriate measures of uncertainty attached when applicable.

-__Pictures__ (7 / 7) Figures and tables are easy to read, with informative
+__Pictures__ (4 / 7) Figures and tables are easy to read, with ~informative
-captions, axis labels and legends, and are placed near the relevant pieces of text.
+captions, axis labels and legends~, and are placed near the relevant pieces of text.

-__Code__ (4 / 4) The code is formatted and organized so that it is easy for others to read and understand.
-It is indented, commented, and uses meaningful names.
-It only includes computations which are actually needed to answer the analytical questions, and avoids redundancy.
-Code borrowed from the notes, from books, or from resources found online is explicitly acknowledged and sourced in the comments.
+__Code__ (2 / 4) The code is ~formatted~ and organized so that it is easy for others to read and understand.
+It is indented, ~commented,~ and uses meaningful names.
+It only includes computations which are actually needed to answer the analytical questions, and ~avoids redundancy.~  Code borrowed from the notes, from books, or from resources found online is explicitly acknowledged and sourced in the comments.
 Functions or procedures not directly taken from the notes have accompanying tests which check whether the code does what it is